vaishnavkishan/format-dev-tools/README.md

   - Output full screen
   - Both full screen?
 - Expand input or output (like 70% - 30% width to input or output)
+- Focus mode - no animation, small font size, full screen, etc. Save it in localstorage

 # Learnings